scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

       finally:
 	  <cleanup>

-The `contextlib.contextmanager` helper takes a generator and turns it into a context manager.
+The :py:func:`contextlib.contextmanager` helper takes a generator and turns it into a context manager.
 The generator has to obey some rules which are enforced by the wrapper function --- most importantly it must ``yield`` exactly once.
 The part before the ``yield`` is executed from